Fire-tube boiler: Periodic examination

 Typically an annual inspection, this would require the removal and check of external fittings, such as the injectors, safety valves and pressure gauge.
 High-pressure copper pipework can suffer from work hardening in use and become dangerously brittle: it may be necessary to treat these by annealing before refitting.
 A hydraulic pressure test on the boiler and pipework may also be called for.

 General overhaul

 In the UK the specified maximum interval between full overhauls is ten years.
 To enable a full inspection the boiler is lifted from the locomotive frame and the lagging removed.
 All firetubes are removed for checking or replacement.
 All fittings are removed for overhaul.
 Before returning to use a qualified examiner will check the boiler's fitness for service and issue a safety certificate valid for ten years.

-In the United States, a 1472-day (approximately four-year) service limit is imposed on most steam locomotives.
+In the United States, a 1472 service day or 15 year calendar year (whichever comes first) service limit is imposed on most steam locomotives.
 After this limit is reached, the locomotive must be disassembled for inspections and any necessary repairs made.